The Debt Burden:

 How to Create a Sustainable Debt Management Framework.
 (Webinar)

 March 29, 2021

-The world is currently facing an unprecedented level of sovereign debt and debt is continuing to pile up.
-The state of sovereign borrowing was critical prior to the pandemic, with several countries already facing limited fiscal space and increasing levels of debt, but the situation has deteriorated, tipping some economies over the edge.
-In this seminar, the preliminary conclusions of a paper on good practices in sovereign borrowing were presented.
-The main topics covered were:
+The world is currently facing an unprecedented level of sovereign debt and debt is continuing to accrue during the pandemic.
+The state of sovereign borrowing was critical prior to the pandemic, with several countries facing limited fiscal space and increasing levels of debt, but the situation has deteriorated, tipping some economies over the edge.
+This seminar presents, the preliminary conclusions of a paper on good practices in sovereign borrowing.
+The main topics covered include:

 - The importance of debt management as a preventative measure.

-- Initiatives put in place to address the causes and consequences of the debt problem.
+- Initiatives implemented to address the causes and consequences of the debt problem.